cknips/b3form/README.md

 ```

 Default style is "stacked", the label is automatically rendered inline (the
-form helper for checkboxes also renders a hidden field, this in not shown
+form helper for checkboxes also renders a hidden field, this is not shown
 below):

 ```html